kevcomedia/progress/notes/01/29_learn-to-code-html-and-css.md

 units).
 It's a good unit to start with, but it is not very flexible, since there's now a wide array of displays with varying screen sizes.

-Relative lengths rely on other measurements.
-For example, if a property has a length value in **percentages** (`%` in units), it takes the percentage of the value of the same property of its parent element.
+Relative lengths rely on other measurements. ~~For example, if a property has a length value in **percentages** (`%` in units), it takes the percentage of the value of the same property of its parent element.~~

+**Actually,** percentages are more nuanced than that.
+According to MDN, they are not really lengths, and the effects of a percentage differs between properties.

 For example,

 ```html
 <div>